-- 1. Reading/Lecture responses: 10% (If you complete them all=4.0, one incomplete=3.9, two incomplete=3.8, etc.). - Be sure to post these responses before class because I may have students share/discuss their responses in small groups. - 2.
-Diagnostic Assessment Role-Plays: 15% (3% each) Participation in and documentation of 3 diagnostic assessment role-plays; you must actively participate in the interview as counselor or "client" in order to receive credit for the role play. - 3.
+1. Reading/Lecture responses: 10% (If you complete them all=4.0, one incomplete=3.9, two incomplete=3.8, etc.).

+Be sure to post these responses before class because often share/discuss student responses in class, either with the whole class or in small groups

+- 2. Diagnostic Assessment Role-Plays: 16% (4% each)

+Participation in and documentation of 4 diagnostic assessment ro - Participation in and documentation of 4 diagnostic assessment role-plays; you must actively participate in the interview as counselor or "client" in order to receive credit for the role play. - 3.
 Gadamer Quote project: 10% Participation in and completion of artistic interpretation of Gadamer quote - 4.
-DSM-5-TR Preface and DSM-5-TR Introduction tweet/hashtags: 10% Participation in and creation of/posting of group tweets/hashtags for designated sections of Preface and Introduction - 5.
-Group project/presentations: 20% Students will work in groups of 3 and give a 15 minute presentation of a proposed new diagnosis that your group will construct.
+DSM-5-TR Preface and DSM-5-TR Introduction tweet/hashtags: 8% Participation in and group creation of/posting of tweets/hashtags for designated sections of Preface and Introduction - 5.
+Group project/presentations: 20% - Students will work in groups of 3 and give a 15 minute presentation of a proposed new diagnosis that your group will construct.
 You need to describe the diagnosis thoroughly using DSM type language, qualifiers, and symptoms and using visual aids.
 Do whatever you need to do to convince us that the diagnosis really exists; grading is based on the quality of your idea and the case/rationale that you give to back-up the idea.
 Give at least one believable case study of a person who had this proposed diagnosis; the person in your case study should also be given a DSM-type diagnosis using your constructed diagnosis along with differential diagnoses.
 The presentation should NOT be read; it should engage the audience and keep/hold their interest: grading will also be reflective of the quality of the presentation itself. - 4.
-Mini-quizzes: 15% (6 quizzes, lowest quiz dropped, 3% each for remaining quizzes) Students will be given a series of short multiple-choice online quizzes corresponding to each of the diagnoses that we cover in the course.
+Mini-quizzes: 16% (8 quizzes, 2% each) Students will be given a series of short multiple-choice online quizzes corresponding to each of the diagnoses that we cover in the course.
 Each quiz will describe a cluster of symptoms and have different choices as to the diagnosis that would be the "best" response on exams such as the CPCE and the NCE.
 The quiz with the lowest score will be dropped, so if you miss taking quiz, that will be the one that is dropped. - 5.
 Optional Project to receive a grade greater than B: